certbot/certbot/certbot/docs/using.rst

 Certificates created using ``--manual`` **do not** support automatic renewal unless combined with an `authentication hook script <#hooks>`_  via ``--manual-auth-hook`` to automatically set up the required HTTP and/or TXT challenges.
+In the case of a certificate issued via the ``dns-persist`` challenge, once the DNS TXT record is live, no further action is needed and thus your authentication script doesn't need to perform any additional actions.

 If you can use one of the other plugins_ which support autorenewal to create your certificate, doing so is highly recommended.